Five Tips to Build an Inc. 500 Company in Five Years

 Bonus Tip: Go for the Big Fish

-When Shopper Approved approached Google, they were a tiny fish in a big ocean of big fish.
-But that didn’t stop them from going for their dreams.
+When Shopper Approved approached Google, they were a tiny fish in an ocean of massive predators.
+But that didn’t stop them from taking chances.
 If your goal is wide distribution to the masses, reach out to the mass retailers that seem out-of-reach, but will help you achieve your fullest potential.
 It’s terrifying to approach the big league names, but landing one of the “big fish” is a defining moment for many companies, and can be a huge step to an Inc. 500 award.